-The FLX2 Wireless Conferencing system is equipped with a telephone interface that allows the system to make telephone conference calls.
+The FLX2 Wireless Conferencing system is equipped with a VoIP interface that allows the system to make conference calls in a VoIP network.
 The following are the basic operational instructions for making and receiving telephone conference calls.

 Calling Configurations

 The FLX2 Wireless Conferencing system has the ability to make and receive calls in many different ways.
 This provides the caller the ability to choose what mode or call type best suits the needs of each individual call.